jonelo/jacksum/README.md

 - Gathering detailed hash algorithm information, including whether an algorithm is broken
 - Investigating polynomials of CRCs and parameters of HMACs

+For details, see the [Use Cases](docs/USE_CASES.md) - a task orientierted cookbook with complete recipes.

 ## Key facts